 Silke Joseph completed a BCom degree in Economics and Financial Management at Stellenbosch University before going on to teach for a few years in South Korea and the Sultanate of Oman.
-She completed her LLB at the end of 2018 and joins the Faculty for the first semester to teach the Commercial Law 101 course.
+She completed her LLB at the end of 2018 at Rhodes.
+Silke was one of the joint winners of the SALRC Pius Langa Essay competition in 2019.
+She worked as a temporary lecturer in the Faculty in 2019.